GfSE/SAF-Specification/stereotypes.md

 ## SAF_SLV04a_View
 ### Documentation

-The SAF Logical Internal Interaction Diagram contains a Sequence Diagram.
-It documents the interaction between parts of the logical SOI.
+The SAF Logical Internal Interaction Diagram defines a Sequence Diagram.
+It documents the interaction between the logical parts of the logical SOI.
+It features
-It contains
-* Life Lines typed by parts of the logical SOI
+* Life lines typed by logical parts of the logical SOI
-* Synchronous or asynchronous messages representing the sequence of interactions between the parts of the logical SOI realizes Viewpoint [Logical Interaction Viewpoint](viewpoints/Logical-Interaction-Viewpoint.md)
+* Synchronous or asynchronous messages representing the sequence of interactions between the logical parts of the logical SOI realizes Viewpoint [Logical Interaction Viewpoint](viewpoints/Logical-Interaction-Viewpoint.md)
 ## SAF_SLV04b_View
 ### Documentation

 realizes Viewpoint [Logical Internal Exchange Viewpoint](viewpoints/Logical-Internal-Exchange-Viewpoint.md)
+## SAF_SLV08a_View
+### Documentation

 ## SAF_SOV01a_View
 ### Documentation

 The SAF Operational Story Diagram is a  use case diagram depicting model elements representing Operational Stories and within their operational context.
-Operational Performer(s) shall be used.
+Operational Performers shall be used.
 In addition, an illustration (drawing, sketch, etc.) and/or a description in free text may provide a comprehensive understanding of the operational background. realizes Viewpoint [Operational Story Viewpoint](viewpoints/Operational-Story-Viewpoint.md)
 ## SAF_SOV01b_View
 ### Documentation

-The SAF Operational Context Definition Diagram is a block definition diagram (BDD) identifying the Operational Performer(s) playing a role in a specific Operational Context. realizes Viewpoint [Operational Context Definition Viewpoint](viewpoints/Operational-Context-Definition-Viewpoint.md)
+The SAF Operational Context Definition Diagram is a block definition diagram (BDD) identifying the Operational Performers playing a role in a specific Operational Context. realizes Viewpoint [Operational Context Definition Viewpoint](viewpoints/Operational-Context-Definition-Viewpoint.md)
 ## SAF_SOV01c_View
 ### Documentation

-The SAF Operational Context Exchange Diagram is an internal block diagram (IBD) within to an Operational Context showing the connected Operational Performer(s) in their respective Operational Role and the Operational Exchange per connection. realizes Viewpoint [Operational Context Exchange Viewpoint](viewpoints/Operational-Context-Exchange-Viewpoint.md)
+The SAF Operational Context Exchange Diagram is an internal block diagram (IBD) within to an Operational Context showing the connected Operational Performers in their respective Operational Role and the Operational Exchange per connection. realizes Viewpoint [Operational Context Exchange Viewpoint](viewpoints/Operational-Context-Exchange-Viewpoint.md)
 ## SAF_SOV02a_View
 ### Documentation